mkonkel/JetpackComposeNavigation/README.md

 ### Bottom Navigation

 Yet another thing that is widely common in mobile apps nowadays is the bottom navigation.
 Let's extend the project with one more feature!
-We need to add three new screens. `EighthScreen` which will be the main screen that holds bottom menu, and it's a container for the tabs `NinthScreen` and `TenthScreen`.
+We need to add three new screens. `Eighth` screen which will be the main screen that holds bottom menu, and it's a container for the tabs: `Ninth` screen and `Tenth` screen.
-Inside the `EighthScreen` we will add a new `NavHost` that will build its own graph and will be handling switching tabs.
+Inside the `Eighth` screen we will add a new `NavHost` that will build its own graph and will handle switching tabs.
-We will be also using the `BottomNavigation` control to create the bottom bar and it's items.
+We will be also using the `BottomNavigation` jetpack compose control to create the bottom bar view and it's items.

 ```kotlin
 @Composable